 - Health exams

-Common adult screenings include cholesterol, blood pressure, mammograms, and colonoscopies.
-Common adult immunizations include the Tetanus, Diphtheria, Pertussis (Tdap) vaccine and those for the flu and shingles.
-If you have children covered under your plan, they’ll be covered at 100 percent for a variety of screenings and immunizations.
+Common adult screenings include well-visits, breast cancer screenings, cervical cancer screenings, and colorectal cancer screenings.
+Common adult immunizations include the tetanus, diphtheria, pertussis (Tdap) vaccine and those for the flu and shingles.†† If you have children covered under your plan, they’ll be covered at 100 percent for a variety of screenings and immunizations.

 View Preventive Guidelines for Adults and Children

 Older adults who have smoked for a long time should get this test.
-Learn more about the screening and see if you should be tested.
+Read our Q&A about the low-dose CT scan to decide if you should be tested.

 Want personalized recommendations to help you take charge of your health?
 Use the U.S. Department of Health and Human Services’ myhealthfinder tool below.
 Enter your information and click on the “get started” button to find out which preventive services you should consider this year.